ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 Note each of the above translations into simple variants is correct.
 However, entering them as-is into the environment would lead to constructor shadowing.

-This also illustrates the other strinking feature of polymorphic variants: values can be attached to several types.
-For instance, the tag `` `Broccoli`` inhabits ``[ `Broccoli ]`` and``[ `Broccoli | `Fruit of String ]``, but it also inhabits any type that containts it.
+This also illustrates the other striking feature of polymorphic variants: values can be attached to several types.
+For instance, the tag `` `Broccoli`` inhabits ``[ `Broccoli ]`` and``[ `Broccoli | `Fruit of String ]``, but it also inhabits any type that contains it.

 What is displayed by the type-checker, for instance ``[< `Broccoli | `Fruit of string ]``, isn't a single type.
-It is a type expression that designates a contrained set of types.
+It is a type expression that designates a constrained set of types.
 For instance, all types defined by a group of tags that contains either`` `Broccoli`` or `` `Fruit of string`` and nothing more.
 This is the meaning of the `<` sign in this type expression.
-This a bit similar to what happens with `'a list`, which isn't a single type either, but a type expression that desginates the set of `list` types of something, i.e. the set of types where `'a` has been replaced by some other type.
+This a bit similar to what happens with `'a list`, which isn't a single type either, but a type expression that designates the set of `list` types of something, i.e. the set of types where `'a` has been replaced by some other type.

 This is the sense of the polymorphism of polymorphic variants.
 Polymorphic variants types are type expressions.
-The structural typing algorithm used for polymorphic variants creates type expressions that designate sets of types (here the three types above), which are defined by contraints on sets of tags (the inequality symbols).
+The structural typing algorithm used for polymorphic variants creates type expressions that designate sets of types (here the three types above), which are defined by constraints on sets of tags (the inequality symbols).
 The polymorphism of polymorphic variant is different.

 In the rest of this tutorial, the following terminology is used:
 - “simple variants”: product types and variants such as `list`, `option` and others